wilbooorn/prepwork/cloud9/README.md

 ### Creating your workspace

 Once you've integrated your Github account with Cloud9, it's super easy to get your workspace set up.
-Go to your [Repositories][repos] page, and you should see a list of all your Github repos.
+First, on Github, you need to fork this repository; that will copy it and add it to your own Github account.
+Just click the "Fork" button in the top right of the appacademy-prep Github page.
+Then you can go to your Cloud9 [Repositories][repos] page, and you should see a list of all your Github repos.
 If you don't, ensure that you connected Cloud9 to your Github account properly.

 On the repositories page, find "appacademy-prep" and click "Clone to Edit".